harihaysrun/coffee/README.md

 7. Click on the close button to go back to the map

+**Rationale for adding a search bar in the bookmarks and not in the discover box**
+- Adding a search function in the discover box might be redundant because I, as the site owner, assume that users are here to look for new shops
+- If they don't know that a certain shop exists, they won't search for it
+- Get the users to click on the markers and not rely heavily on the discover box (that's what shopping malls do - the hidden agenda of making shoppers walk through the whole mall by placing escalators on opposite ends)
+- But when they've already bookmarked certain shops, they would be more inclined to search for the name that intrigues them the most

 # Deployment
 <!-- describe the process you used to host your website. -->

 1. Used Visual Studio Code
 2. Pushed to Github repository by using the Github Desktop Client (lovely and intuitive GUI)
-3. Used the Live Server extension to view UI updates in real time on browser
+3. Utilised the Live Server extension to view UI updates in real time on browser upon saving the files
-4. From Github, make the repository public
+4. From Github, make the repository public (if it's private)
-5. Publish GitHub page for project
+5. Publish GitHub page to view project on a live URL